-5.2 POTENTIAL NEGATIVE ENVIRONMENTAL IMPACTS
+5.1 POTENTIAL NEGATIVE ENVIRONMENTAL IMPACTS

-On the whole, SNSOP interventions will focus on implementation of specific activities that improve the long-term sustainability of the ecosystems.
-The environmental risk classification of the proposed sub-projects will fall in Low to Moderate Risk and the potential impacts are likely to be small and localised and can be easily mitigated by implementing the guidance under the ESMF given lessons learnt from the SSSNP project.
+Overall, SNSOP interventions will focus on implementation of specific activities that improve the long-term sustainability of the ecosystems.
+The environmental risk classification of the proposed sub-projects will fall in Low to substantial environmental and social risks, and the potential impacts are likely to be small and localised and can be easily mitigated by implementing the guidance under the ESMF given lessons learnt from the SSSNP project.
 The actual potential environmental risks and impact on human populations is low.
 This is because the project is not complex or large, does not involve activities that have a high potential for harming the environment and is located away from environmentally sensitive areas.
-As such, the potential risks and issues are likely to have the following characteristics: Be predictable and temporary or reversible; low in magnitude; sitespecific and without the likelihood of impacts beyond the actual footprint of the project; the probability of serious adverse effects to human health and/or the environment is low (e.g. does not involve the use or disposal of toxic materials and routine safety precautions are expected to be sufficient to prevent accidents) and risks can be easily mitigated in a predictable manner.
+As such, the potential risks and issues are likely to have the following characteristics: Be predictable and temporary or reversible; low in magnitude; site-specific and without the likelihood of impacts beyond the actual footprint of the project; the probability of serious adverse effects to human health and/or the environment is low (e.g. does not involve the use or disposal of toxic materials and routine safety precautions are expected to be sufficient to prevent accidents) and risks can be easily mitigated in a predictable manner.
 However, the country lacks robust institutional set up and monitoring mechanisms as well as the capacity to adequately implement environmental risk management instruments.
 In addition to the anticipated environmental and social risks and impacts listed above in Table 5:1, the potential negative risks and impacts include:

 5.1.1 Increased Soils Erosion: during the rehabilitation of roads, excavated areas will need to be assessed for potential soil erosion damage.
 Mitigation measures, as necessary, will be implemented to avoid the displacement of eroded soil into watercourses and onto adjoining areas, including the worksite.
-Arrangement to limit the area that is being excavated (murram barrow sites), including the use of temporary storm water control devices and associated cut off drains/bunds to minimise sediment transport into watercourses shall in such cases be considered.
+Its mitigation measures are indicated in table 5.2 below.